mdsol-share/crichton/README.md

 ```

 #### Known Rails Issues
-* Crichton does not currently ActiveModel::Naming and thus representor instances will not set location headers unless
+* Crichton does not currently support ActiveModel::Naming and thus representor instances will not set location headers
-ActiveModel::Naming is manually implemented in the related class(es).
+unless ActiveModel::Naming is manually implemented in the related class(es).
 * Using a default format in routes.rb will prevent proper content-negotiation using headers.
 This appears to be a
 Rails issue.
 E.g. `defaults: { format: :json }` would prevent content negotiation with an Accept header
 `application/hal+json'.